aarongorka/aarongorka-com/content/blog/cms-project.md

 One issue encountered with this was that some implementations of TLS required that the SAN value be correct, despite the fact that this certificate was never in any trust store to begin with.

-Normally adding SAN configuration requires creating a configuration file, but using [process substitution] we can create add SAN attributes to the oneline without it being too tedious:
+Normally adding SAN configuration requires creating a configuration file, but using [process substitution] we can create add SAN attributes to the oneliner without it being too tedious:

 ```bash
 <...> -extensions 'v3_req' -config <(cat /etc/pki/tls/openssl.cnf ; printf "\n[v3_req]\nkeyUsage = keyEncipherment, dataEncipherment\nextendedKeyUsage = serverAuth\nsubjectAltName = @alt_names\n[alt_names]\nDNS.1 = ${hostname}\nDNS.2 = localhost")